 Any decorations (we used gold stars)

-Set your table up with each of the components for the jar layers in front of you.
+First, set your table up with each of the components for the jar layers in front of you.
 Start with the small stones and build each layer as a visual and textural step.
 Finish with enough succulent mix to promote root growth and stability for your plants.

-The best bit is yet to come because I know your teacher’s gift is going to be a hit!
+Most importantly, the best bit is yet to come because I know your teacher’s gift is going to be a hit!